homorunner/mcpmark-notion/tasks/github/claude-code/claude_collaboration_analysis/description.md

 Commit the `CLAUDE_COLLABORATION_ANALYSIS.md` file to the main branch with:
 - Commit message: "Add Claude AI collaboration analysis report"
 - Ensure all statistics are accurate based on actual commit data

-The verification process will check that your analysis contains accurate statistics and properly identifies the collaboration patterns between human developers and Claude.